Yashika004/connectify/README.md

 3. Commit changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-*(Note: Add a LICENSE file if not present.)*

-For questions or issues, open a GitHub issue.